AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

   write about how we use bevy and ECS.
 What components are central, and how is the algorithm composed using systums and run schedules.
 ]

-#todo[
-  FixedUpdate show high level description of the mayor ECS systems that comprise the algoritnm.
+// #jonas[This section about ECS has been moved to the background section.]

+#todo[There should be new content here, describing why this architecture was chosen, and which others were considered.

+  - Their approach is very "imperative"

+  - Maybe there are papers that discuss various approaches to design scientific simulations.

+  - Mention that attempts have been made to decouple dependencies between modules, (although not really), to make the design modular.
 ]

-// #jonas[This section about ECS has been moved to the background section.]

-#todo[There should be new content here, describing why this architecture was chosen, and which others were considered.]